Sunday, July 31, 2016

 KINLOCH CASTLE CONTENTS AT RISK

-Photographed and Researched © George W. Randall.
+Photographed and Researched © George W. Randall, founder and former Vice Chairman Kinloch Castle Friends Association.

 The future of Kinloch Castle remains uncertain placing its contents at risk of dispersal or loss.